ziedHamdi/svelte-user-credits/README.md

 CURRENCY=usd
 ```

+The components are written using preline, a cool library that uses tailwindcss.
+To get the components to display the css correctly, install Preline [as described](https://medium.com/@FArcieri/install-praline-ui-on-sveltekit-9af72b988744) in this guide.

-To start using user-credits-ui in your project, you'll need to implement and inject two critical interfaces: `IResourceResolver` and `IElementBuilder`, as described below.
+You'll also need to implement the interface: `IResourceResolver`, as described below.
 ### Installing
 use your package manager to install
->`pnpm add @user-credits/svelte-ui`
+>`pnpm add @user-credits/base-ui @user-credits/svelte-ui`

->`yarn add @user-credits/svelte-ui`
+>`yarn add @user-credits/base-ui @user-credits/svelte-ui`

->`npm install @user-credits/svelte-ui`
+>`npm install @user-credits/base-ui @user-credits/svelte-ui`

 ### Implementing `IResourceResolver`